How to Engage New Volunteers

 As a shameless introvert and somebody who does not cope well if plonked in a room full of strangers, I take great pains when organising events to make certain that there is no room for awkwardness.
 It can take just a bit of imagination but I have to confess I’m pretty good at it (and so modest too!).
 Here are some ideas.

 At your next meeting, have a series of ice-breaker questions in a jar and ask everyone to answer one.
-Nothing painful or deep, just something to lighten the mood and get everybody feeling involved.
+Nothing painful or deep, just something to lighten the mood and make any new volunteers feel involved.
 Questions such as ‘If you could have an endless supply of any food, what would it be?’.
 I have prepared a printable A4 page which you can download here: Ice breaker questions.

 Sample ice-breaker questions: